-- 1. Set up the EPEL repository.

 - 2. Log on as a privileged (root) user.

+- 3. Open a terminal window.

-- 3. Run the installation for the following three packages by typing Zypper in .
+- 4. Run the installation for the following three packages by typing Zypper in .

 - ctxusb is an optional package.
 Install the package to support Generic USB Redirection. - ctxappprotection is an optional package.
-Install the package only if you want to install the app protection component.
+Install the package only if you want to install the App Protection component.